The Van Beuren Corporation: Management change and series decline

 By mid‑1933, RKO had grown dissatisfied with the creative direction of the Van Beuren cartoons, in particular the Tom and Jerry shorts, viewing them as too surreal and lacking in broad commercial appeal.
 According to animator Mannie Davis, RKO installed Hiram S. Brown, Jr. (nicknamed "Bunny" and the son of RKO executive Hiram Brown) as business manager in 1933.
-Brown clashed with director John Foster, and Foster's name disappeared from credits after March 1933.
-He was replaced by George Stallings.
+Brown clashed with director John Foster, and Foster's name disappeared from credits after 1933.
+He was replaced by music director Gene Rodemich.

 Film Daily announced on September 1, 1933 that the Tom and Jerry series had been discontinued, to be replaced by Otto Soglow's popular comic-strip character "The Little King".
+In fact, Soglow's comic strips had already been adapted into animation, and the first cartoon, entitled “A Dizzy Day,” was released in theaters on May 5, 1933.
+Although the film was praised by critics for its modernist musical accompaniment, Hiram Brown felt that the cartoon was too eccentric and requested changes for future productions.
+Rodemich therefore removed the modernist musical accompaniment and attempted to give the character of Sentinel Louey a gentler personality, resulting in the release of “AM to PM” on July 28, 1933.
+However, Brown was still not satisfied with the result and increased pressure on Rodemich to make his cartoons less strange, which, in his opinion, would make them easier to market.

+Gene Rodemich finally completed “The Fatal Note” on September 29, 1933.
+The film was a mediocre operetta in the vein of the Silly Symphonies series produced by Disney Studios at the same time.
+This time, the protest came from Otto Soglow himself, who felt that the cartoon completely disregarded the spirit of his comic strips.
+Exasperated by these complaints and the increasingly restrictive pressure from Hiram Brown, Rodemich decided to resign from his position as studio director and was replaced by George Stallings.

 On September 21, 1933, supervisor Brown slashed the payroll by discharging 10 animators and assistants (from a staff of 96, according to head animator Harry Bailey).
 Film Daily expressed surprise: "Harry D. Bailey, one of the head animators who has been with the company 12 years, and George Rufle, another chief animator, were among the departures."
 Supervisor Brown went on to head the serial unit at Republic Pictures.

 Van Beuren remained dissatisfied, and after licensing The Little King he signed the radio comedy act Amos 'n' Andy to provide their voices for animated cartoons.
 Neither series was successful.